 Global University operates worldwide through a network of regional offices that assist network offices.
-Regional coordinators and Network representatives promote, supervise, and coordinate the work of the university within designated areas assigned by the Global University Board of Administration.
-They, along with the network office staff, encourage students to pursue and achieve academic excellence.
+Regional coordinators and Network representatives promote, supervise, and coordinate the university's work within designated areas assigned by the Global University Board of Administration.
+They and the network office staff encourage students to pursue and achieve academic excellence.